jmitterh/ProjectOnePyBootCamp/README.md

 * Zoe Liu
 * Jean-Paul Mittehofer

-In what part of the Unites States are job offers, specifically job posting, widespread in a particular area in a particular time?
+In what part of the Unites States are job offers, specifically job posting, widespread in a particular area, in a particular time?
-To answer this a search was conducted for the appropiate source of data.
+To answer this a search was conducted for the appropriate source of data.
 Then determined what useful information the data should have:
 * Category
 * Time
 * Lat/Lng